 Clean your razor under running water to remove hair and oil and towel-dry it (don’t rub the blade!).
 When I take it apart to change blades, I clean the razor with water and rub it with the towel, to keep it shiney.

 Update: I learned that it is better to shave twice with the grain and once across, than once with it and twice across.
+Update: I figured out the trick with rubbing the excess oil into hair.

 Enjoy shaving ☺